kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 J   Varicocele

 ### 41
+A 42-year-old man presents with a non-tender right scrotal swelling which has been gradually increasing in size over several months.
+On examination it is fluctuant and transilluminates.
+It is not possible to feel the right testicle separately from the swelling, but it is possible to get above it and feel the cord as a separate structure.
 #### Answer:

 ### 42
+A 65-year-old man presents with a slowly enlarging painless scrotal swelling.
+On examination it is fluctuant and transilluminates.
+It is possible to get above it on examination and feel the testis as a separate structure.
+The swelling is found to lie above and slightly behind the testis.
 #### Answer:

 ### 43
+A 70-year-old man has a history of a long-standing ‘aching’ sensation in the right testis.
+On examination he has a firm craggy mass and a few discharging sinuses on the scrotal skin.
+Urine microscopy shows sterile pyuria.
 #### Answer:

 ### 44
+A 38-year-old man presents with a left-sided scrotal swelling.
+On examination it is a soft, compressible swelling which does not have a cough impulse.
+It is not possible to get above it and it disappears on lying down.
 #### Answer:

 ### 45
+A 45-year-old man presents with a right-sided scrotal swelling which increases in size on standing up.
+On examination it is not transilluminable and it is not possible to get above it.
+There is a positive cough impulse.
 #### Answer:

 ### 46
+A 25-year-old man presents with a smooth, left-sided, painless scrotal swelling which is transilluminable and fluctuant.
+It is possible to feel the testis as a separate structure below the swelling.
 #### Answer:

 ## Q10: Theme: Upper Limb Fractures

+A   Barton's fracture

+B   Bennett's fracture

+C   Colles’ fracture

+D   Galeazzi's fracture

+E   Monteggia's fracture

+F   Smith's fracture

 ### 47
+A 24-year-old woman presents with a painful left arm following an RTA.
+The X-ray shows a fracture of the upper third of the ulna together with an associated dislocated radial head.
 #### Answer:

 ### 48
+An 84-year-old woman has a fall in the street, landing on her right hand, which appears swollen and deformed.
+An X-ray shows a fracture of the distal radius, which is angulated dorsally.
+The fracture extends intra-articularly and there is subluxation of the carpus.
 #### Answer:

 ### 49
+A 76-year-old woman stumbles down the stairs at home, landing heavily on her left arm.
+On examination she has a deformed, bruised left wrist.
+An X-ray shows an extra-articular fracture of the distal radius, which is displaced volarly.
 #### Answer:

 ### 50
+A 15-year-old boy is knocked off his bicycle and lands on his right arm.
+He presents to A&E with a swollen tender wrist.
+An X-ray shows a fracture of the mid-shaft of the radius and dislocation of the inferior radio-ulnar joint.
 #### Answer:

 ## Q11: Theme: Staging of Colon Cancer

+A   Duke's A stage

+B   Duke's B stage

+C   Duke's C stage

+D   Duke's D stage

 ### 51
+A 68-year-old man presents with weight loss and iron-deficiency anaemia.
+Colonoscopy confirms a caecal mass.
+The specimen obtained at laparotomy shows adenocarcinoma extending through the bowel wall.
+All of the nine lymph nodes removed are involved.
 #### Answer:

 ### 52
+A 52-year-old man presents with a history of increasingly severe constipation and rectal bleeding.
+He is found to have a stenosing lesion of the distal sigmoid colon.
+Biopsy confirms adenocarcinoma.
+He undergoes anterior resection and the specimen shows three out of the total seven nodes removed are involved.
 #### Answer:

 ### 53
+A 25-year-old man from a family known to carry the HNPCC gene is found to have a lesion in the transverse colon at colonoscopy.
+Resection and histological examination of the specimen shows this to be invading the muscle layer of the bowel wall.
 #### Answer:

 ## Q12: Theme: Urinary System Trauma

+A   Catheterisation and contrast

+B   CT scan

+C   Cystogram

+D   Retrograde uteropyelography

+E   Surgical exploration

+F   Urethrogram

 ### 54
+A 25-year-old man slips while walking along the top of a metal gate and falls, straddling the gate.
+On examination he is in significant pain and has butterfly pattern bruising to the perineum.
+There is fresh blood at the urethral meatus.
 #### Answer:

 ### 55
+A 30-year-old man involved in a fight sustains a blow to the groin with a blunt instrument.
+On examination there is gross swelling and bruising with an area of tense swelling around the left testicle, which is becoming increasingly large and painful.
 #### Answer:

 ### 56
+A 52-year-old man is mugged and stabbed with a knife in the area of the left renal angle.
+He complains of loin pain.
+Dipstick shows microscopic haematuria.
 #### Answer:

 ## Q13: Theme: Preparation of Patients for Endocrine Surgery

+A   Bowel preparation

+B   Calcitonin infusion

+C   Corticosteroids

+D   Phenoxybenzamine and propranolol

+E   Thallium technetium scan

+F   Thyroxine

+G   Vocal cord examination

 ### 57
+A 28-year-old woman with Graves’ disease resistant to medical treatment is due to have a subtotal thyroidectomy for symptoms of compression.
 #### Answer:

 ### 58
+A 42-year-old patient is planned to have a parathyroidectomy after presenting with raised calcium and parathyroid hormone levels with no history of renal disease.
 #### Answer:

 ### 59
+A 34-year-old patient is found to have bilateral adrenal masses on CT, and suspected to have phaeochromocytoma.
+An adrenalectomy is planned.
 #### Answer:

 ## Q14: Theme: Management of Paediatric Disorders

+A   Broad-spectrum antibiotics

+B   Gastrografin enema

+C   Laparotomy and duodenostomy

+D   Laparotomy and proceed

+E   Pneumatic reduction

+F   Ramstedt's pyloromyotomy

 ### 60
+A 40-day-old baby develops projectile vomiting approximately 20 minutes after each feed together with failure to thrive.
+On examination an olive-shaped mass is noted in the RUQ following feeding.
+Bloods show a metabolic alkalosis.
 #### Answer:

 ### 61
+A 2-day-old baby known to have cystic fibrosis presents with a distended abdomen and bilious vomiting.
+His rectum is empty.
 #### Answer:

 ### 62
+A 1-year-old infant presents with intermittent spasms of abdominal pain associated with drawing up of the legs and a small amount of rectal bleeding.
+A sausage-shaped mass is noted in the epigastrium.
+Two similar episodes in the past were treated with hydrostatic reduction.
 #### Answer:

 ## Q15: Theme: Renal Stones